Autoferry/autoferry.github.io/_posts/2020-04-11-factortracking.md

 ## Prerequisites

-Useful courses include [TTK4250 Sensor fusion], TTK21 VSLAM, TTK25 Computer Vision for Control  and TTK4255 Robotic Vision.
-The candidate should have taken some of these already, and take some of the remaining courses in parallell with the specialization project.
+The candidate should have take at least one of the two courses  [TTK4250 Sensor fusion] and [TTK4255 Robotic Vision] before this project.
+Additional courses in estimation or SLAM will be useful.

 ## References